opencor/opencor-developer-documentation/src/develop/plugins/sampleTools.rst

 ``runHelpCommand()`` (lines 212-221) is the method that is executed whenever our plugin is asked to handle the ``help`` command.
 It provides the user with some information about the commands it supports.
 In a similar way, ``runAddCommand()`` (lines 225-260) is executed whenever our plugin is asked to handle the ``add`` command.
-It checks that two numbers have been passed to the command and, if so, returns their sum to the user.
+It checks that two numbers have been passed and, if so, returns their sum to the user.

 ``addTwoNumbers()`` (lines 264-280) is a `Qt <https://www.qt.io/>`__ slot that is executed whenever the user selects our menu item (see ``mAddTwoNumbersAction``).
 Using a `GUI <https://en.wikipedia.org/wiki/Graphical_user_interface>`__ approach, it asks the user to provide two numbers and returns their sum, unless the user decides to cancel the action.